traumverloren/haute-codeture/haute-codeture.md

 ---

-### Just because the library is available, doesn't mean it's the best solution
+### Just because a library is available, doesn't mean it's the best solution

+^So i took a step back and thought again about what i was up against coding for hardware.

 ---